AVSystem/Anjay-lite/doc/sphinx/source/AdvancedTopics/AT-ExternalDataTypes.rst

      */
     typedef int anj_open_external_data_t(void *user_args);

-In our case it will open the file (the file’s path is specified by the ``FILE_PATH`` macro):
+In our case it will open the file (the file's path is specified by the ``FILE_PATH`` macro):

 .. highlight:: c